OPSphystech420/HikariObfuscator_Guide/README.md

 popd
 ```
 ---
-If you load libHikari directly to the original NDK, you will encounter a number of errors and problems, for example `error: unable to load plugin 'libHikari.so': 'dlopen(libHikari.so, 0x0009): symbol not found in flat namespace '__ZTVN4llvm2cl6OptionE''`
+If you load libHikari directly to the original NDK, you will encounter a number of errors and problems, including llvm not being able to recognize Hikari's obfuscation flags, for example `error: unable to load plugin 'libHikari.so': 'dlopen(libHikari.so, 0x0009): symbol not found in flat namespace '__ZTVN4llvm2cl6OptionE''`

 This is because the clang binary symbols included in the official NDK are incomplete.
 You need to build Android LLVM yourself to get the complete clang-18, clang and clang++ symbols to replace the corresponding three files included in the NDK.
 More info can be found [here](https://leadroyal.cn/p/1008/)